QiXiang1214/FED2024Asg2_P04_Team7/README.md

 - **Profile Management:** Users can view and edit their profile details in a cleanly structured card format.
 - **Points and Rewards Display:** A streamlined Spin The wheel points system with a centered, responsive layout that scales well on different devices.
 - **Interactive Elements:** Easy-to-use buttons and interactive components, enhanced with subtle transitions and hover effects.
-- **Interactive Listings:** Easy to view listings and chat with the seller or even create your own listing for your products/pre loved items.
+- **Interactive Listings:** Easy to view listings and chat with the seller or even create your own listing for your products/pre-loved items.
 - **Chat:** A chat page to chat with the seller or any other users online.
+- **Feedback** A page where users can identify themselves and write a feedback to the support team.
+- **Search & Sort** A feature for users to search and sort all products untill they find their desired item.

 ### Features Left to Implement